Tenderly/examples-web3-actions/multisig-wallet/README.md

 or spare some time to [deploy your own contracts](#1b-deploy-your-own-contracts).
 Follow the rest of instructions to run the example.

+Before you run the examples, you need to change the `REPLACE_ME` placeholders with your own values.

 ## 0: Configuration for Web3 Actions project

 **▶️ Action** First thing's first, install npm dependencies and ⏳.